German Schengen Visa Denial & Appeals

 Missing or insufficient proof of financial means

-To be issued a Schengen visa, applicants must prove they can independently finance their living expenses during their entire stay in Germany and the Schengen area.
+To be issued a Schengen visa, applicants must prove that they can independently finance their living expenses during the entire stay in Germany and the Schengen area.
 There are various options for doing so, for example:

-• A written declaration from family members – for example, parents – that they will cover the costs of the stay (including proof of the available financial resources)
+- A written declaration from family members, for example parents, that they will cover the costs of the stay, including proof of available financial resources

-• A declaration of commitment from a sponsor residing in Germany.
+- A German Declaration of Commitment from a sponsor residing in Germany.
 Sponsors can be family members, friends, companies, or public institutions.
 The declaration must be submitted to the relevant immigration office, which will review it.

-The visa application will be rejected if none of these proofs are provided or the German Embassy does not accept the documents submitted.
+The visa application will be rejected if none of these proofs are provided or the German mission does not accept the documents submitted.

 No proof of health insurance